uu-semp/swedish-learning-app-2025/team08/README.md

 ## Project Overview

-This educational game targets two distinct user groups and provides an engaging way to practice Swedish vocabulary recognition.
-Players listen to audio files and select the matching image from multiple options, reinforcing word-picture associations.
+This educational game targets exchange students wanting to learn Swedish and provides an engaging way to practice Swedish vocabulary recognition.
+Players listen to audio files and select the matching image from multiple options, reinforcing word-meaning associations.

 ## Architecture

 ### Display Components

-**Root Directory Components**
+**Root Directory**

 - **Welcome Page**: Introduction and tutorial for new users
 - **Select Page**: Category selection menu for customizing learning sessions